 - Innovation firms that allocate a higher share of their personnel to R&D activities are more likely to export.
-Thus, measures that intend to strengthen the link between companies and universities, namely by providing incentives for firms to hire PhDs, are beneficial; - 2.
-Investment public subsidies to investment have a positive return in terms of increasing the ability of firms to export; - Creation of new firms younger firms are more dynamic in the sense that they have a higher probability of engaging in export activities.
-Therefore, measures to potentiate the creation of new firms (such as the reduction of entry barriers or the improvement of the access to finance of startups) should be pursued;
+Thus, measures that intend to strengthen the link between companies and universities, namely by providing incentives for firms to hire PhDs, are beneficial; - Investment public subsidies to investment have a positive return in terms of increasing the ability of firms to export; - Creation of new firms younger firms are more dynamic in the sense that they have a higher probability of engaging in export activities.
+Therefore, measures to potentiate the creation of new firms (such as the reduction of entry barriers or the improvement of the access to finance of startups) should be pursued; - Directly promote exports initiatives that aim at directly potentiate the export activity, which are seen by some as non-effective given that they would not have lasting effects, prove to be beneficial, with learning effects from export activity;